sei-kiu/Wio-Terminal-keyboard/README.md

 # Wio-Terminal-keyboard

-Example to use Wio Terminal to send keyboard key signals
+This example shows how to use Wio Terminal to send keyboard key signals

 Wio Terminal